inertia7/timeSeries_sp500_R/README.md

 	install.packages("packageName")

-once this is runs, you will have now downloaded the package so within your script you run:
+You will have now downloaded the package so within your script you run:

 	require(packageName)